Bookroo/bookroo.github.io/_posts/2017-11-13-new-baby-and-sibling-giveaway.md

 We have had incredible kindness shown to us as our baby arrived home.
 Meals brought in, laundry done, big boy play dates, and gifts for both the baby and his big brothers.
 As I have seen this kindness, I thought that this might be the perfect time for Bookroo to run a fun new baby deal.
 If you know someone expecting a baby or with a newborn, you can purchase a board book bundle and receive a free picture book or junior book bundle for the older siblings!
 Just use code NEWBABY at checkout.

 Enjoy the little piece of heaven coming to your world!

-(If you've wondered why I keep referring to him as “the baby” it's because he didn't have a name for 9 days, and that’s another story).